bricaud/personal-blog/_posts/2017-11-26-antartic-data-exploration.md

 Antartica is the large continent around the South Pole.
 It is a part of the earth which is still largely unknown.
 Yet it has a rich ecosystem, in particular in the oceans around it.
 Birds, mammals, fishes, Krill, plankton are everywhere.
 I found it really interesting and motivating to work on data from this continent.

 # The dataset
 Several datasets were presented and I chose to work on the one from the [Antartic Circumnavigation Expedition](http://spi-ace-expedition.ch/).
 This is one of the 22 scientific experiments done during the expedition.
 Sonar signals were collected continuously while the ship was travelling around Antartica.
-The purpose is to extract echos in the data that are due to krill swarms (mainly but can also be due to other living organisms).
+The purpose was to extract echos in the data that are due to krill swarms (mainly but can also be due to other living organisms).
 The swarms reflect the acoustic waves and this is detected by the sonar.
 Unfortunately, these reflections are weak and it is difficult to distinguish them from the noise and the other sonar artefacts.

 Let us look at a plot of the sonar data.
 On the image below, we can see the ocean depth on the y axis.
 The top is just below the surface, were the sonar emitter is located.
 The bottom is here at around 30m below the suface.
 We decided to focus on this region as it is were the krill swarms are supposed to be, and were the signal is of better quality.
 The x axis represents the time.
 The sonar emits a ping every 8 seconds, so each value is a 8 second time frame.
 As the ship is moving you can also see the x axis as a distance.
 For each point, the color represents the amplitude of the sonar echo (in a log scale).
 It ranges from blue and green for small values to yellow for strong echos.